Israeli Army Radio

 Mobile phone users can download the GLZ app on Android's Google Play or the iOS Apple App Store.
 The app features a rich archive, podcasts, live streaming and genre-based streams.

-Galey Tzahal's only competitors are the people in the governmental IBA - Israel Broadcasting Authority.
+For many years, Galey Tzahal's only direct competitors were the people in the governmental IBA - Israel Broadcasting Authority.
 Now that the IBA has been dismantled, the Israeli Public Broadcasting Corporation (IPBC) has been branded as "KAN".
-Before the IPBC, the army radio has become more popular than the IBA radio stations, which have stagnated under constant political pressures.
+Before the IPBC, the army radio has become more popular than the IBA radio stations, which have stagnated under constant political pressures and lack of economic motivation.

 One important factor in the station's popularity, is that fact that since 1993 it also operates its own separate music channel.
 It's called "GAL-GALATZ".
 The name 'Galgalatz' is a combination of the Hebrew word 'Galgal' (meaning: wheel) and 'Galatz' (IDF Radio).
 This 2nd operation is located inside the main Galatz buliding in Jaffa, but it broadcasts to civilian drivers, all over Israel.
 Besides providing live traffic bulletins and news digests, it programs rock & pop hits, both Israeli and Anglo-American music.